bayesoptbook/bayesoptbook.github.io/index.md

 title: Bayesian Optimization Book
 ---

-This is a monograph on Bayesian optimization, which will be published in early 2023 by Cambridge University Press.
+This is a monograph on Bayesian optimization that was published in early 2023 by Cambridge University Press.

 The book aims to provide a self-contained and comprehensive introduction to Bayesian optimization, starting “from scratch” and carefully developing all the